 Ironically ― an effortlessly accomplished turn by a young Forest Whitaker notwithstanding ― Van Damme is arguably the best actor in the entire movie, which isn’t as complimentary as it seems.
 On the whole the acting is next level bad.
-Particularly Pierre Rafini as Young Frank, a one-shot rookie who not only fails to come across as even remotely natural, but struggles to even speak legibly during one of the longest ‘through-a-character’s-eyes flashbacks I have personally ever witnessed, one so shoddily edited I forgot all about Van Damme’s involvement in the scene.
+Particularly Pierre Rafini as Young Frank, a one-shot rookie who not only fails to come across as even remotely natural, but struggles to speak legibly during one of the longest ‘through-a-character’s-eyes flashbacks I have personally ever witnessed, one so crudely edited I forgot all about Van Damme’s involvement in the scene.
 French native Rafini was obviously chosen to complement Van Damme’s accent, but otherwise he may as well have been picked up off the street.
 The scene reminded me of a badly programmed video game that leaves huge gaps between dialogue.
 It baffles me how something that should be second nature can go so horribly wrong.
 You’d thing it would be easier to get things right.

 Rafini’s performance is not the only video game comparison to be made here.
 Bloodsport is a fighting game come to life, a riff on the original Street Fighter that features thinly-sketched characters from around the world, each with their own easily identifiable characteristics.
 We have the movie’s main boss, Chong-Li (Bolo Yeung), a steroid-pumped killer who rips off Lee’s famous ‘Boards don’t hit back’ line after Van Damme inexplicably makes a brick explode, gaining him instant admission into the (not very well concealed) secret Kumite tournament.
 There’s a Thai kickboxer, a sumo wrestler, a rough and tumble strongman and a miscellaneous black contender who hops around the place like a simian and even chops coconuts in half in some unnamed jungle that is really just a tree on some random stretch of grass.
 That particular character would go down like a lead weight in the 21st century.
 Even the tournament’s backdrop, a crowd of raucous sadists betting on the lives of human beings, looks like the backdrop of a Street Fighter 2 stage.
 It’s no wonder Van Damme was later cast in Street Fighter: The Movie.

-Technically, Bloodsport has more in common with Midway’s Street Fighter riff Mortal Kombat.
-In fact, one of the game’s main characters, a cocky movie star name Johnny Cage who brings an element of comic relief to the game’s bloodthirsty, supernatural Kumite, was based entirely on Van Damme.
+Technically, Bloodsport has more in common with Midway’s Street Fighter rival Mortal Kombat.
+In fact, one of the game’s main characters, a cocky movie star name Johnny Cage who brings an element of comic relief to the game’s bloodthirsty Kumite, was based entirely on Van Damme.
 Midway even attempted to licence Van Damme’s image to utilize in the game’s groundbreaking visuals, which used digitized sprites based on filmed actors rather than traditional, hand-drawn graphics.
 One of the character’s special movies is even based on the actor’s famous ‘splits punch’ featured in Bloodsport, and you best get used to seeing the Muscles from Brussels spreading his legs if you’re to survive this movie.

 After going AWOL, Dux sets about achieving his goal of becoming the first Westerner to win the fabled Kumite.
 If Dux is in fact pulling the wool over our eyes, just imagine the ego on this guy.
-Not only did he concoct the kind of fantasy that seems to defy all logic, he managed to convince someone to document it on film in an attempt to scorch his claims on the minds of gullible action fans who love nothing more than to bask in extraordinary feats of strength and endurance, especially those shot in super slo-mo.
+Not only did he concoct the kind of fantasy that seems to defy all logic, he managed to convince someone to document it on film in an attempt to scorch his claims onto the minds of gullible action fans who love nothing more than to bask in extraordinary feats of strength and endurance, especially those shot in super slo-mo.
 Even if the guy is a fraud, you have to admire the force of his conviction.

-It is here that Bloodsport becomes a watered-down version of Enter the Dragon, a film that was transformed into a caricaturistic James Bond clone following concerns that Lee couldn’t hold a picture on Western shores (John Saxon was famously brought in to take on the quasi-007 mantel).
+It is here that Bloodsport becomes a gloriously watered-down version of Enter the Dragon, a film that was transformed into a caricaturistic James Bond clone following concerns that Lee couldn’t hold a picture on Western shores (John Saxon was famously brought in to take on the quasi-007 mantel).
 The tournament itself is a carbon-copy save for the fact that it’s indoors secretive rather than taking place on a remote island.
-It has a Hong Kong setting, a comic relief moment involving sampans (those little wooden boats), the same camera angles and slow-motion techniques used to immortalise Lee, and not one, but two cast members of note playing almost identical roles: Yeung, who played beefy henchman Yang Sze in Enter the Dragon, and Roy Chaio, who played a fictional mentor to both protagonists.
+It has a Hong Kong setting, a comic relief moment involving sampans (those little wooden boats), the same camera angles and slow-motion techniques used to immortalise Lee, and not one, but two cast members of note playing almost identical roles: Yeung, who played beefy henchman Yang Sze in Enter the Dragon, and Roy Chaio, who plays a fictional mentor to both protagonists.